 From safety upgrades to routine maintenance, infrastructure improvements can be costly.
 For many communities across the Midwest and beyond, funds are finite, restricting the ability to address all system deficiencies.
 We understand the struggle municipalities face with constrained financial resources and have worked with hundreds of communities to procure funding from outside sources for transportation and utility infrastructure needs.

-To match your community with available funding sources, we begin by evaluating your infrastructure needs.
+To match your community with available funding assistance sources, we begin by evaluating your infrastructure needs.
 Our staff will prepare project work plans in conjunction with community improvement programs to assist with planning efforts, so outside funding opportunities aren’t missed.
 Through a combination of federal, state, and other funding sources, we can guide you in closing funding gaps.

 Incorporating client and stakeholder feedback, we evaluate project feasibility, financial requirements, risk, and impacts to facilitate proper project planning.

 We’ll strategically position your project to acquire funding and financing with expedited implementation in mind.